 England during the 1920s.
 At a party, two bored men challenge each other to a car race to Land’s End.
 However, one of the cars breaks down.
 Passenger Daphne Wells-Hunter walks to the nearby country estate to find help and meets Dr Lawrence, a former missionary to India, who lives in seclusion there.
 She is then killed by the bald, cadaverous man that Lawrence keeps locked in an upstairs room and her companion is pushed over the cliff in the car.
 Their friends then come looking for them and refuse to believe Lawrence’s explanation that it was an accident.

 The Ghoul was an interesting production from the short-lived British production company Tyburn Films.
 Tyburn was founded by Kevin Francis, the son of director Freddie Francis, in an attempt to copy the success that Hammer was having with their horror films.
-Alas, Tyburn’s failing was the timing – the mid 1970s – the point when the Anglo-horror film was on the way out, having been over-milked by Hammer with too many weak Dracula sequels and lame softcore variations on their classics.
+Alas, Tyburn’s failing was the timing – the mid 1970s – the point when the Anglo-Horror Cycle was on the way out, having been over-milked by Hammer with too many weak Dracula sequels and weaker variations on their classics, while international audiences were turning to other more modern interests.
 Tyburn made only three films – the psycho-thriller Persecution/The Terror of Sheba (1974), Legend of the Werewolf (1974) and The Ghoul – before being closing up shop.

 The Ghoul certainly has present many of the people who worked on Hammer’s classics – director Freddie Francis, actors Peter Cushing and Veronica Carlson, Hammer producer Anthony Hinds writing the script behind his usual John Elder pseudonym, makeup man Roy Ashton, and others.
 There is also a young John Hurt playing a sinister groundsman, as well as Don Henderson, later the sly-witted detective Bulman in tv’s Strangers (1978-82) and Bulman (1985-7) playing the ghoul.